 Website editor’s note

-“Family Homily” A tab – under Family Life – has been added as the home for the additional Family Homily.
-These are planned to be monthly events – but Fr M has provided one for most Sundays in August.
-When you have read Fr Martin’s introduction, click on the blue link above, to read the first one.
+“Family Homily” This tab has been added as the home for Fr Martin’s monthly Family Homilies.
+When you have read Fr Martin’s introduction, click on the blue link above, to read them.

 Year of the Family

 Pope Francis has proclaimed 2021/22 as a year dedicated to the Family, highlighting ‘the ideal of conjugal and family love’ for each one of us.
 The Year of the Family began on the Feast of St Joseph (19th March) 2021, which was also the fifth anniversary of the publication of the Pope’s Amoris Laetitia (‘The Joy of Love’), first issued following the Synod on the Family, held in Rome with its final session in the autumn of 2015.

 Pope Francis wrote: ‘It is good to reflect that the Son of God wanted to be in need of the warmth of a family, like all children.
 Precisely for this reason, because it is Jesus’ family, the family of Nazareth is the model family, in which all families of the world can find their sure point of reference and sure inspiration’.

 As our own families emerge from the lockdowns imposed by Covid-19, sometimes hampered by ‘post-Covid stress’ symptoms, we need to turn again to the fatherly support offered by Pope Francis, under the patronage of St Joseph:-

 ‘In imitation of the Holy Family, we are called to rediscover the educational value of the family unit: it must be founded on the love that always regenerates relationships, opening up horizons of hope’.